 If you are a non-EU/EEA student, additional requirements apply to you when you wish to do an internship in the Netherlands, in addition to the requirements that the UvA has per internship.

 These regulations and agreements are established by the VSNU (Association of Universities in the Netherlands), IND (Immigration and Naturalisation Service) and Nuffic (The Dutch organisation for internationalisation in education).

-Use of this internship agreement is not optional: it is compulsory.
+Use of this internship agreement is not optional: it is mandatory.
 If participants do not comply with the rules in this respect, you risk losing your study visa and the company will incur a fine of € 15,000.

 If you still have any doubts or questions with regard to signing a Nuffic Agreement, please contact the internship coordinator.